Ready to mow down some words? Read on–this will help you get to the 50K finish line!

-Now seems like a good time to have instant access to 13 description thesauruses (emotions, setting, weather, symbolism, skills & talents, physical features, colors, positive attributes, character flaws, emotion amplifiers, emotional wounds and others), doesn’t it?
+Now might also be a good time to check out One Stop for Writers.
+With our FREE TRIAL you can have instant access to 14 description thesauruses (emotions, setting, weather, symbolism, skills & talents, physical features, colors, positive attributes, character flaws, emotion amplifiers, emotional wounds and others), to keep the words flowing.

 And of course there’s also a ton of writing tutorials, lessons, story maps, timeline tools, generators, and other writerly stuff there too.